jyaus/swimlanes-for-trello/README.md

 Installation
 ------------
+You can download and install the extension from the [Chrome Web Store - Swimlanes for Trello](https://chrome.google.com/webstore/detail/trello-swimlanes/dfgkochbhfjgjjlniepamdfajllaaefa)
 ![Chrome Store badge](https://raw.githubusercontent.com/jyaus/trello-swimlanes/master/art/ChromeWebStore_Badge_v2_206x58.png)
-You can download and install the extension from the [Chrome Web Store - Trello Swimlanes](https://chrome.google.com/webstore/detail/trello-swimlanes/dfgkochbhfjgjjlniepamdfajllaaefa)

 To install from source instead, please see INSTALL.md in this directory.